radicle-dev/radicle-upstream/proxy/README.md

 # Proxy

-A background service that implements all business logic tying together the radicle protocol and radicle registry.
-It provides a GraphQL API to the frontend.
+A background service that implements all business logic tying together the radicle code collaboration and registry protocols.
+It provides a GraphQL API to the UI.

 ### Run